PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

     [*Leaderboard rank* #footnote[In case of teams solving an equal number of challenges, the faster teams rank higher on the leaderboard]], ..csv("tables/ai_team_standings_AI_vs_Humans_CTF.csv").flatten().slice(3), ),
-  caption: [AI teams standings #footnote[The full leaderboard, including human teams, is available at https://ctftime.org/event/2723].
-Best AI team achieved top-13% performance among teams that solved at least 1 challenge.], ) <ai_vs_hum_standings>
+  caption: [AI teams standings.  #footnote[The full leaderboard, including human teams, is available at https://ctftime.org/event/2723] #todomt[can we move this next sentence to the text instead of caption as part of a results description?]
+Best AI team achieves top-13% performance among teams that solved at least 1 challenge.], ) <ai_vs_hum_standings>

 // As this was our first challenge, we saturated ><

 == Speed

-One of the core advantages AIs hold over humans is speed.
+One of the core advantages AIs typically hold over humans is speed.

-If we look at @ai_vs_hum_progression, we can see how quickly teams solved the challenges.
-AI teams were on par with top human teams in speed.
+However, in our competition, the top human teams matched the AI teams in this regard.
+As shown in @ai_vs_hum_progression, both groups solved challenges at comparable speeds.
+// Todo: praise AI speed for reaching human performance
 #figure(
   image("plots/team_progression_AI_vs_Humans_CTF_aligned.png", width: 100%),
   caption: "Number of challenges solved over time",